MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/deduplication/Update-DedupStatus.md

 access to cached metadata use `Get-DedupStatus`.
 When this cmdlet is run on multiple volumes with one cmdlet call, the analysis for each volume is done serially.

+> [!NOTE]
-Note: On large volumes this cmdlet can run for several minutes and will always perform a rescan after the initial scan.
-The default behavior is to wait for completion, regardless of the length of time required to run the scan and rescan.
+> On large volumes this cmdlet can run for several minutes and will always perform a rescan after
+> the initial scan.
+The default behavior is to wait for completion, regardless of the length of
+> time required to run the scan and rescan.

 To run this cmdlet, you must start Windows PowerShell® with the **Run as administrator** option.